 First, I don’t identify as a feminist–politically, theologically, or methodologically in my biblical interpretation and scholarly agenda.
 Even though I do appreciate some feminist biblical criticism, it’s not my scene.
 Furthermore, some of what I’m doing in my current scholarly project is premised on the notion of inherent complementary differences between men and women.

 I have also not had direct experience with women who have suffered indignity or oppression in complementarian churches.
 My wife and mother, who are two of the most significant spiritual influences in my life, are not feminists, and they have been allowed to use their gifts (though perhaps not to their fullest potential in all situations).
-Ironically, my teaching gifts, rather than my wife’s, have been somewhat hindered by my change of position!
+Ironically, my exercise of teaching gifts, rather than my wife’s, has been somewhat hindered by my change of position!

 I’m not someone who is inclined to think that “newer is better” in the realm of religion.
 As an Old Testament professor, a lot of what I try to do is to help Christians appreciate the Older/First Testament as Scripture for the church.
 As a Reformed Christian, I like to point my evangelical brothers and sisters to the Reformers and their recovery of the faith of the Church Fathers.
 I don’t believe I’m as susceptible as some are to the temptation to conform my religious views to those of the prevailing culture, as some egalitarians do.